 - Short Lived Climate Forcers.
 Short Lived Climate Forcers are gases or particles which remain in the atmosphere for a few days or weeks, but warm the climate by trapping outgoing radiation from leaving the earth’s surface.
 The first project of this PSG, proposed by the United States, focuses on black carbon, one of several Short Lived Climate Forcers.
 Recent studies have suggested that black carbon may be responsible for 30-50 percent of observed warming in the Arctic.
 The United States (EPA) chairs this PSG which was endorsed by Secretary Clinton and other Arctic Ministers through the Nuuk Declaration at the 7th Arctic Council Ministerial Meeting.

 - Mercury.
 EPA is also actively working to reduce mercury emissions in the Arctic, and is the chair of this work.
 In June 2010, EPA began a collaborative mercury control project to demonstrate the effectiveness of sorbent technology in reducing mercury emissions at a coal-fired power plant in the Russian Federation.
 Coal-fired power plants are a major source of global mercury emissions.
 Preliminary test results, presented at the Mercury Emissions from Coal Experts (MEC) May 2012 meeting in St Petersburg, Russia, indicate mercury emission capture efficiencies of up to 90 percent, thereby confirming similar efficiencies to those found in the U.S. can occur using Russian coals, with possible application to other countries.
 The mercury PSG will consider a second phase to this project.
 Other mercury projects under consideration by the PSG would focus on zinc smelting and gold production.
-Project results will inform deliberations of the UNEP Intergovernmental Negotiating Committee on a global legally binding mercury instrument.
+Project results will also inform implemenation of the Minamata Convention on Mercury.